 Relationship: Which connect entities and represent meaningful dependencies between them.

-ER Diagram
+ER Diagram (should contain Variable Types?)

+(Ask question in lab, we can discuss the data flow)

 Normalization

 The means of ensuring that information is only stored once.
 Storing the same information several times will leads to wastage of storage space and increase in the total size of the data stored.